Our latest insights

 The Constitution of The Payments Association 2023

-The Payments Association (TPA) Constitution contains the principles, policies and practices that govern our community.
+The Constitution of The Payments Association (TPA) contains the principles, codes, policies and practices that govern our community.
 It has been developed with the Advisory Board over several years and is updated from time to time to reflect our community’s evolving role in shaping a better world through payments.

-The TPA’s approach is to have principles, policies and practices that are aligned with our values, which are for us to be:
+The TPA’s approach is to have principles, codes, policies and practices that are aligned with our values, which are for TPA and its members to be:

 • Open